Oriole Park

-Oriole Park, often referred to as Terrapin Park, opened in 1914 and closed after a fire on July 3–4, 1944.
-"Oriole Park" was the name of multiple baseball parks in Baltimore, Maryland, all built within a few blocks of each other.
+Oriole Park was the name of multiple baseball parks in Baltimore, Maryland, all built within a few blocks of each other.

-Oriole Park, 1883–1889
+Oriole Park I, 1883–1889

-The first field called Oriole Park was built on the southwest corner of Sixth Street and Huntingdon Avenue (later renamed 25th Street), to the north; and York Road (later Greenmount Avenue) to the east.
+The first field called Oriole Park I was built on the southwest corner of Sixth Street and Huntingdon Avenue (later renamed 25th Street), to the north; and York Road (later Greenmount Avenue) to the east.
 The park was also variously known as Huntingdon Avenue Park and American Association Park.
-It was the first home of the major league American Association professional baseball franchise, the first to bear the name of the Baltimore Orioles, during 1882–1888.
+It was the first home of the major league American Association professional baseball franchise, the first to bear the name of the Baltimore Orioles I, during 1882–1888.

-Oriole Park, 1889–1891
+Oriole Park II, 1889–1891

 The Orioles moved four blocks north and opened new Oriole Park, retroactively called Oriole Park II.
 The ballpark sat on a roughly rectangular block bounded by 10th Street (later renamed 29th Street) on the north and York Road (later Greenmount Avenue) on the east, 9th Street (later renamed 28th Street) was to the south, and Barclay Street on the west.
 The field in the then-suburban village of Waverly, a community then just outside the northeast city limits of Baltimore at North Avenue (then Boundary Avenue), from 1816, served as the home of the American Association Orioles entry from 1889 through the first month of the spring season in 1891.

 A rough diagram of the ballpark which appeared in the Baltimore Sun on March 21, 1889, showed the diamond and the stands in the northern portion of the block, with the outfield in the southern portion.

-The first game scheduled for the new park was an exhibition against the Phiadelphia Phillies on March 28, 1889, that was cancelled due to the muddy field.
-The ballpark's first game was March 29, 1889 in which the Phillies defeated the Orioles 4–2.
+The first game scheduled for the new park was an exhibition against the Philadelphia Phillies on March 28, 1889, that was cancelled due to the muddy field.
+The ballpark's first game was March 29, 1889, in which the Phillies defeated the Orioles 4–2.

 The club's reason for abandoning the park after just two full seasons is implied in another Baltimore Sun article on April 27, 1891, which described the upcoming Union Park as "better and more convenient".
 Coincidentally, Oriole Park II was one city block south of two later Oriole Parks at 29th Street and Greenmount Avenue in the early 20th century, 1901–1915 and 1916–1944.

-Union Park, 1891–1899
+Union Park II / Oriole Park III, 1891–1899

 The club opened Union Park, sometimes called Oriole Park, and retroactively designated Oriole Park III, on May 11, 1891, also south of Waverly at Greenmount Avenue and Sixth Street (also called Huntingdon Avenue, and today known as 25th Street).
 The team joined the National League in 1892 after the American Association folded.
 Union Park was the Orioles' home when the club won three straight National League pennants and the championship Temple Cup twice.
 Baltimore was dropped when the National League contracted from 12 to eight teams in 1900.